MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/future-proof/design-guide.md

 This short checklist provides a quick reference of the steps required to implement this design guide.
 Additional implementation details are provided in the following sections.
 At the end of this document, a section with alternative patterns is available to help refine these decisions.

--[X] Validate alignment with the [Use Case](./use-case.md) and [Corporate Policy](./corporate-policy.md) that determined the following decisions
+1) Validate alignment with the [Use Case](./use-case.md) and [Corporate Policy](./corporate-policy.md) that determined the following decisions
--[] Subscription model: The **Archetype** pattern for subscription modeling has been suggested for this use case -[] Resource Grouping: The **Deployment Grouping** pattern has been chosen for grouping resources -[] Resource Tagging: The **Classification** pattern best aligns with defined corporate policy statements -[] Identity: The **Replication** pattern is suggested for the proper level of hybrid identity -[] Software Defined Network: Limited governance investment and loose technical requirements would suggest a **Cloud Native** pattern to networking
+2) Subscription model: The **Archetype** pattern for subscription modeling has been suggested for this use case
+3) Resource Grouping: The **Deployment Grouping** pattern has been chosen for grouping resources
+4) Resource Tagging: The **Classification** pattern best aligns with defined corporate policy statements
+5) Identity: The **Replication** pattern is suggested for the proper level of hybrid identity
+6) Software Defined Network: Limited governance investment and loose technical requirements would suggest a **Cloud Native** pattern to networking
--[] Encryption: Limited governance investment and loose technical requirements would suggest a **Cloud Native** pattern to encryption
+7) Encryption: Limited governance investment and loose technical requirements would suggest a **Cloud Native** pattern to encryption
--[] Log & Reporting: Limited governance investment and loose technical requirements would suggest a **Cloud Native** pattern to logging
+8) Log & Reporting: Limited governance investment and loose technical requirements would suggest a **Cloud Native** pattern to logging
--[] Enforcement Automation: **Simple Enforcement** is the most appropriate pattern for policy enforcement at this time
+9) Enforcement Automation: **Simple Enforcement** is the most appropriate pattern for policy enforcement at this time

 ### Assumptions to validate

 The above checklist assumes the following.
 Should these assumptions prove false, see the section on [Assumptions and Additional Considerations](#assumptions-and-additional-considerations) at the end of this article for more details on each.

--[] Business Characteristics: This business operates in one country.
+* Business Characteristics: This business operates in one country.
 No plans or requirements to distribute billing across multiple business units have been identified.
--[] Data Classification and Criticality: This environment is not expected to host protected data or missions critical applications
+* Data Classification and Criticality: This environment is not expected to host protected data or missions critical applications
--[] Identity Assumption: Active Directory is already synchronized with Azure Active Directory.
+* Identity Assumption: Active Directory is already synchronized with Azure Active Directory.
 If not, this effort is supported by a parallel identity team.
--[] Network Assumption: An Azure compatible VPN will be available for use if needed.
+* Network Assumption: An Azure compatible VPN will be available for use if needed.
 If not, this effort is supported by a parallel networking team.

 The assumptions above can not generally be addressed by a Cloud Governance Team in isolation.
 Before implementing the design guide, review and prepare for each of these assumptions.